How to start a stump grinding business: Your first moves

 Gauge local demand

 Start by contacting potential partners.
 Call local tree removal services, landscaping companies, and property managers.
 Ask if they currently subcontract stump grinding and what rates they pay.
-This will give you a direct feel for commercial demand in your area.
+This gives you a direct read on commercial demand in your area.

 Analyze competitors and estimate costs

 Look at what your future competitors offer.
 Do they have a professional website?
 What do their customer reviews say?
-You might want to call one or two for a "ghost quote" on a 15-inch stump to learn the going rate, which is often $3-$5 per inch of diameter.
+Call one or two for a "ghost quote" on a 15-inch stump to learn the local rate, which typically lands at $3 to $5 per inch of diameter.

-With an idea of the market, you can map out your startup costs.
-A quality used stump grinder runs $5,000-$15,000.
+With an idea of the market, map out your startup costs.
+A quality used stump grinder runs $5,000 to $15,000.
 A reliable truck and trailer can add $10,000 or more.
-Also, budget around $500 for safety gear like chaps, eye protection, and ear protection.
+Budget around $500 for safety gear like chaps, eye protection, and ear protection.

-Finally, business insurance and registration fees will likely cost between $1,500 and $3,000 for your first year.
-This brings your total estimated startup investment to between $17,000 and $30,000, a figure you will want to plan for carefully.
+Business insurance and registration fees will likely cost between $1,500 and $3,000 for your first year.
+This brings your total estimated startup investment to between $17,000 and $30,000, a figure worth planning for carefully.

 Here are 3 immediate steps to take: